Wayne-coding/DLFrameworkempirical/README.md

 ### Deep Learning Framework Testing via Model Mutation: How Far Are We?

-This is the open repository of our ICSE 2025 paper:  Deep Learning Framework Testing via Model Mutation: How Far Are We?
+This is the open repository of our IEEE Transactions on Software Engineering paper:  Deep Learning Framework Testing via Model Mutation: How Far Are We?

 #### Description ####